ibm-cloud-docs/messages-for-rabbitmq/index.md

 General information on getting connection strings can be found on the [Getting Connection Strings](./howto-getting-connection-strings) page.

 {{site.data.keyword.messages-for-rabbitmq}} deployments are secured with authentication and SSL/TLS encrypted connections.
-Deployments have an admin user provided by default.
+Deployments are provisioned with an admin user.
 [Set the admin password](./howto-admin-password.html) to use it to access your deployment.
-Deployments also have the RabbitMQ management plugin enabled by default.
+The RabbitMQ management plugin enabled on deployments by default.
 If you want to manage the RabbitMQ through the browser or the command-line, [connect by using the RabbitMQ Management Plugin](./connecting-cli-client.html).

 Specific guidance on connecting with RabbitMQ drivers is on the [Connecting External Applications](./connecting-external.html) page.
 If you want to connect a Cloud Foundry application that is running in {{site.data.keyword.cloud_notm}}, see the [Connecting an {{site.data.keyword.cloud_notm}} Application](./connecting-ibmcloud-app.html) page.
 The [Getting Started tutorial](./getting-started.html) provides a sample application that can run locally or on {{site.data.keyword.cloud_notm}} to test-drive your {{site.data.keyword.messages-for-rabbitmq}} deployment.